xraypy/feff85exafs/wrappers/C/README_phases.md

 ### A note about Feff screen messages

-The default is to suppress Feff's many screen messages.
+The default is to suppress Feff's many screen messages, ie. `verbose` is false by default.
 No effort is made to capture the path to convergence when computing self-consistent potentials.
 In order to preserve that information, you must set `verbose` to true then somehow capture and parse the screen output.
 This is left as a chore for the user interface.

 ### Attributes to consider trimming